-I agree that my daughter will abide by the following rules when using computers and digital devices both in and out of school:
+- I agree that my daughter will abide by the following rules when using computers and other digital devices both in and out of school. - When I use the school's IT systems (like computers) and get onto the internet in school I will:

-- I will only use the school's computers for schoolwork. - I will only delete my own files. - I will not look at other people's files without their permission. - I will not bring files or devices into school without permission.
-This includes phones, iPods, E-readers, smart watches, smart phones and cameras. - I understand that if I need to bring a device to school for the purpose of safety when walking to and from school, I will need to hand my device in to the officeat form time where it will be kept in a locked desk drawer for the duration of the school day (Year 6 only). - I will ask permission from a member of staff before using the Internet and will not visit Internet sites that are not related to my work. - I will use the Google Drive for school related purposes and my comments will be polite, sensible and appropriate to the task.
+Only use the school's computers for schoolwork.

+Only delete my own files.

+Not look at other people's files without their permission.

+Not bring files or devices into school without permission.
+This includes phones, iPod, E-readers, smart watches, Fitbit, smart phones and cameras.

+Ask permission from a member of staff before using the Internet and will not visit Internet sites that are not related to my work.

+Use the Google Drive for school related purposes and my comments will be polite, sensible, and appropriate to the task.
 I will only share documents when a teacher has given me permission to do so.

-- I must not be 'friends' with staff members on social networking sites or through private email.
-Communication must be through relevant school channels. - I will not open a link, or download a file, unless I know and trust the source of it. - I will not give my home address or phone number, send a photograph or video, or share any other personal information that could be used to identify me, my family, my school, or my friends, unless a trusted adult has given permission. - I will not share my password or passcodes to any digital devices or online platforms with anyone else. - I will never arrange to meet someone I have only ever previously met on the Internet, by email or in a chat room, unless my parent, guardian or teacher has given me permission and I take a trusted adult with me. - If I see anything I am unhappy with or I receive a message I do not like, I will not respond to it but I will tell a parent, teacher/ trusted adult. - I will respect the age restrictions on websites and apps.
+Not be 'friends' with staff members on social networking sites or through private email.
+Communicatio n must be through relevant school channels.

+Not open a link, or download a file, unless I know and trust the source of it.

+Not give my home address or phone number, send a photograph or video, or share any other person al information that could be used to identify me, my family, my school, or my friends, unless a trusted adult has given me permission.

+Not share my password or passcodes to any digital devices or online platforms with anyone else.
+Never arrange to meet someone I have only ever previously met on the Internet, by email orin a chat room, unless my parent, guardian or teacher has given me permission and I take a trusted adu It with me.

+Tell an adult if I see anything I am unhappy with or I receive a message I do not like, I will not respond to it but I will tell a parent and/or a teacher/trusted adult.

+Respect the age restrictions on websites and apps.
 I understand that lying about my age is not appropriate.
+If I find myself in this situation I must discuss it with my parent/guardian.

+Ensure that my online activity, both in school and outside of school, is respectful and will not cause the school, its staff, students or others distress, nor bring the school into disrepute.

+I understand that if I need to bring a device to school for the purpose of safety when walking to and from school I will need to hand my device in to the office at form time where it will be kept secure for the duration of the school day (Year 6 only).

-If I find myself in this situation I must discuss it with my parent/guardian. - I will ensure that my online activity, both in school and outside of school, is respectful and will not cause the school, its staff, students or others distress, nor bring the school into disrepute. - I understand that these rules are designed to keep me, and others, safe and that if they are not followed, school sanctions will be applied and my parent/guardian will be contacted.
-Possible sanctions include removal of access to the school network for a period of time; in serious circumstances an investigation into misconduct may lead to further consequences. - I understand that, just as in the real world, the things I do and say online have consequences and that my actions online may in turn affect others offline.
+I understand that these rules are designed to keep me, and others, safe and that if they are not followed, school sanctions will be applied and my parent/guardian will be contacted.
+Possible sanctions include removal of access to the school network for a period of time; in serious circumstances an investigation into misconduct may lead to further consequences.

+I understand that, just as in the real world, the things I do and say online have consequences and that my actions online may in turn affect others offline.

-Any breach of these rules will be dealt with in accordance with the school's Behaviour Policy and may lead to sanctions, including the withdrawal of access to the school network and/or further consequences.
+Any breach of these rules will be dealt with in accordance with the school behaviour policy and may lead to sanctions, including the withdrawal of access to the school network and/or further consequences.